kytheengineer/Tableau-Analytics-Dashbaord/README.md

 # Tableau-End-to-End-Data

-View Data Analysis Dashbaord on Tableau Public Server through the link in the top right hand corner or open document above with Tableau public / desktop application to view.
+View Data Analysis Dashbaord on Tableau Public Server through the link in the top right hand corner or open the document above with Tableau public / desktop application to view.

 Dashboard Inital Questions:
 Sales analysis project

 Sales data available to analyze it and give inisights to stakeholders to address business decisions.

 Requirements: